Industrial Pretreatment Westbrook-Gorham

 Permits

-PWD IPT staff issue permits to industrial customers of the wastewater system in Westbrook, Gorham and part of Windham.
-As of March 2022 there were 17 permitted industries in the program.
+PWD IPT staff issue permits to industrial customers of the wastewater system in Westbrook, Gorham, and part of Windham.
+As of January 2025, 17 industries were permitted in the program.
 Industries are permitted when they meet one or more of the following conditions:

 • Discharge an average of 25,000 gallons or more of process wastewater per day